The Ultimate Resource for Video Game Design

 In Japan, colorful games usually sell the best, like:

-In a recent interview, Japanese developer Keiji Inafune said this is the case because Japanese people grow up with anime and manga, which features more abstract and stylized drawings.
+In a recent interview, Japanese developer Keiji Inafune said this is the case because Japanese people grow up with anime and manga, which feature more abstract and stylized drawings.

 On the other hand, Western gamers are used to realistic movies and TV shows and thus prefer that visual style in their games.